 The Saratoga is home to one of the best new brunch menus in San Francisco, which means it has some serious Bloody Mary cred.
 Choose from versions made with mezcal verde or gin and aquavit made festive with carrot, ginger, habanero pepper, pickle brine and soy sauce.
 For a dish in itself, upgrade your drink to the Hail Mary, garnished with skewers of fried pickles, bacon, quail eggs, jerky, jalapeño poppers, fried chicken and poached shrimp.

-Straight off a James Beard award, Henrietta Red serves some of the best food in Nashville.
+Straight off a James Beard Awards semifinalist nod, Henrietta Red serves some of the best food in Nashville.
 Bar manager and industry vet Patrick Halloran crafts beautifully balanced cocktails and has a deep knowledge of calvados and Armagnac, with some vintage selections on the menu.
-He does right by local spirits in his Martini variation, the 99 Lives, made with Corsair barrel-aged gin, dry vermouth, Cocchi Americano aperitivo and Luxardo bitter bianco liqueur to keep the drink spirituous yet graceful.
+Halloran and his team also do right by local spirits.
+Bartender Matt Jernigan created this Martini variation, the 99 Lives, made with Corsair barrel-aged gin, dry vermouth, Cocchi Americano aperitivo and Luxardo bitter bianco liqueur to keep the drink spirituous yet graceful.

 At first glance, Harlem’s Clay seems like your typical farm-to-table restaurant stocked with plenty of natural wines.
 But Harlem local and bar director Andrea Needell Matteliano likes to play with spirits in creative ways too, harking back to her days at Michelin-starred Agern.
 The Good Morning Heartache is a gin-based sour cocktail where gin’s herbaceousness plays off the floral-herbal notes of génépy.
 The drink then goes floral, earthy and vivid from beets, pink peppercorn, lime and hibiscus rose bitters.